dmaulikr/AITester/README.md

 ## Running the app

+### Option 1 (quick evaluation)

+### Option 1 (quick evaluation)

-* Download and unzip file.
+* Download and unzip the [AI Tester.zip](https://github.com/SEFdevelopment/AITester/blob/master/AI%20Tester.zip?raw=true) file.
 * Open and run the “AI_Tester.xcworkspace” file (not the AI Tester.xcodeproj!)

-If you have difficulties with compiling the app because of the third party libraries, do the following:

-* In xCode run “Product - Clean”

-If this does not help, then:
+* The project should build without any “pod update” commands.

+### Option 2 (clone repository or ‘Download ZIP’)

+* Install Cocoapods, if it is not yet installed on your Mac computer (more info about Cocoapods [https://cocoapods.org](https://cocoapods.org)
+* Clone the ‘AITester’ repository or click ’Download ZIP’ on it.
-* Open the terminal
+* Open the ‘Terminal’ application on the Mac.
-* cd the folder in which the app is situated
+* cd to the folder with the AI Tester application.
-* Run the “pod update” command in terminal
+* Run the ‘pod update’ command.

-More information on Cocoapods can be found here: https://cocoapods.org.
+* Open and run the “AI_Tester.xcworkspace” file (not the AI Tester.xcodeproj!)

 ## Enjoy! :)